🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 Michaela Schirmbrand-Pfeiffer

 Michaela Schirmbrand-Pfeiffer is co-founder of STEINKRAFT Nature Rocks.
-She firmly believes that love for the earth — we really love our planet — is the way for all beings to have a good life.
+She firmly believes that love for the earth — we really love our planet — is the path where all beings can have a good life.
+Bakku, her grandma and grandpa's beloved dog, passed away at 14 – and taught her what it means to truly accompany an old dog.

-Ezra, her beloved Labrador Retriever 🐾, goes to his master when there are adventures to be had — and to her when it's cuddle time.
-The priorities are clear.
+Ezra, her sweet Labrador Retriever 🐾, goes to his master when there are adventures to be had — and to her when it's cuddle time.

 Leave a comment